2023

 Overview

 The number of Brazilians who work remotely for companies abroad has risen significantly since 2020.
 It brings benefits for employers and employees, but also some difficulties.
-Based on research, it was found that most employers are hired as contractors.
+Based on research, it was found that most employees are hired as contractors.
 Their main problem is to receive their payment each month and ensure compliance with Brazilian laws.

 PayMate is a bank & accountability company that solves that problems.
-Focused on that segment, it allows users to get paid directly from other countries while having all their paperwork done by professionals.
+Focused on that segment, it allows users to get paid directly from other countries while having all their paperwork done by specialized professionals.

 Role